junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S5877)
 - 2014-09-18 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S5876-5877)
 - 2014-09-18 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S5876-5877)
+- 2014-09-19 — Message on Senate action sent to the House.
+- 2014-09-19 — Received in the House.
+- 2014-09-19 — Referred to the House Committee on Armed Services.